 Want to learn more about this process?
 Join me and Kristi Weierbach of Stambaugh Ness for our upcoming webinar, Generating AEC Work in Uncertain Times.
 Click here for more information and to register.

 Scott D. Butcher, FSMPS, CPSM is an AEC industry veteran with 30 years of experience in strategy, marketing, and business development.
 An author of several books, he is a regular speaker at conferences and has authored hundreds of articles and blogs, including his Marketropolis blog for Engineering News-Record.
 Scott is a past president of the SMPS Foundation, an AEC research-focused nonprofit organization, and has served on the national board of directors for the Society for Marketing Professional Services.
-A Fellow of SMPS, Scott is also a Certified Professional Services Marketer and is owner/principal of Aecumen, LLC, a firm providing consulting, facilitation, and training for AEC companies.
+A Fellow of SMPS, Scott is also a Certified Professional Services Marketer and prior to joining Stambaugh Ness, Scott was the owner/principal of Aecumen, LLC, a firm providing consulting, facilitation, and training for AEC companies.
 Connect with Scott on LinkedIn.